LunarEyeGaming/behavior3editor/README.md

 4. Run /electron/electron.exe

-5. Go to file->Import nodes...
+5. Go to File->New Project...

-6. Find your nodes.json file and open it
+6. Choose where to save the project (via the "Project Save Path" section)

+7. Choose one or more places to load the node files (via the "Node Loading Directories" section)